ofdove/ofdove/README.md

-- 🔭 I’m currnetly pursuing my master degree of Computer Science in NAIST(Nara, Japan).
+- 🔭 I’m currnetly pursuing my master degree of Computer Science in NAIST(Ikoma, Japan).
 - 🌱 I’m interested in system programming, crptology and world model.
 - 📫 How to reach me: SennKou528@gmail.com
 - ⚡ What I like: films, video games, anime, philosophy...